wyrde/wyrde-comfyui-workflows/README.md

 * Many custom projects are listed at [ComfyResources](https://wyrde.github.io/ComfyResources/)
 * Developers with githtub accounts can easily add to the list

+### ComfyWorkflows.com
+- You can share & discover thousands of ComfyUI workflows for free on [ComfyWorkflows.com](https://comfyworkflows.com/)

 ### CivitAI

 * Many custom nodes are provided as packages on [civitai](https://civitai.com/).